Eric Horvitz: Work

-He has testified before the US Senate on pro gress, opportunities, and challenges with AI.
+He has testified before the US Senate on progress, opportunities, and challenges with AI.

-AI and Society
+AI and society

 He has addressed technical and societal challenges and opportunities with the fielding of AI technologies in the open world, including beneficial uses of AI, AI safety and robustness, and where AI systems and capabilities can have inadvertent effects, pose dangers, or be misused.
 He has presented on caveats with applications of AI in military settings.
 He and Thomas G. Dietterich called for work on AI alignment, saying that AI systems "must reason about what people intend rather than carrying out commands literally."

 He has called for action on potential risks to civil liberties posed by government uses of data in AI systems.
 He and privacy scholar Deirdre Mulligan stated that society must balance privacy concerns with benefits of data for social benefit.

 He has presented on the risks of AI-enabled deepfakes and contributed to media provenance technologies that cryptographically certify the source and history of edits of digital content.

-Asilomar AI Study
+Asilomar AI study

 He served as President of the AAAI from 2007–2009.
 As AAAI President, he called together and co-chaired the Asilomar AI study which culminated in a meeting of AI scientists at Asilomar in February 2009.
 The study considered the nature and timing of AI successes and reviewed concerns about directions with AI developments, including the potential loss of control over computer-based intelligences, and also efforts that could reduce concerns and enhance long-term societal outcomes.
 The study was the first meeting of AI scientists to address concerns about superintelligence and loss of control of AI and attracted interest by the public.

 In coverage of the Asilomar study, he said that scientists must study and respond to notions of superintelligent machines and concerns about artificial intelligence systems escaping from human control.
 In a later NPR interview, he said that investments in scientific studies of superintelligences would be valuable to guide proactive efforts even if people believed that the probability of losing of control of AI was low because of the cost of such outcomes.